dask/dask-blog/_posts/2019-01-13-dask-cudf-first-steps.md

   </tbody>
 </table>

-*The bandwidth numbers were computing by noting that the data was around 10 GB on disk*
+*The bandwidth numbers were computed by noting that the data was around 10 GB on disk*

 Analysis